andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 The module exports the `getInitialFlightData()` function that simply returns an array of flight data.
 In a real case, the function should request the data from the server, but the current implementation is enough for our purpose.

-The code we arranged until now should let us see the flights' data in a tabular form.
-To be sure, try to run the following command in the `client` folder:
+Our application so far presents the flight data in tabular form.
+Let's check it out in the browser!
+To run the app, type the following command in the terminal with the `client` folder as the current working directory:

 ```shell
 npm start
 ```

 After a few seconds, you should see in the browser the list of flights as shown in the picture above.
+If the browser doesn't open automatically, please open it and go to `http://localhost:3000`.

 ## Getting the Server Events